osg-htc/dosar/docs/ASP2026/16-AIExercise.md

 You have just completed two distributed computing exercises:

 1. **Mandelbrot set** — an embarrassingly parallel problem where each pixel is computed independently across many grid nodes
-2. **Z→ee dielectron analysis** — a data-parallel HEP analysis where the same code runs on different data chunks across the WLCG grid, and you combined results at the end to reconstruct the Z boson mass peak
+2. **Z→mumu dimuon analysis** — a data-parallel HEP analysis where the same code runs on different data chunks across the WLCG grid, and you combined results at the end to reconstruct the Z boson mass peak

 These exercises share a fundamental architecture with modern AI: